 Wouldn’t it be nice to be able to decorate your planners, bullet journals and traveler’s notebook with beautiful lettering?

-I do.
+Of course, it would!
 That’s why, I’m writing a new article series on the blog, where I’ll share several lettering practice worksheets to help you improve your hand lettering skills in a fun and easy way!

-These lettering practice sheets I’ve created for myself include actual words that I’m likely to use often in my planner, traveler’s notebook or bullet journal.
-I hope they’ll be useful for you too.
+These lettering practice sheets include actual words that you’re likely to use often in a planner, traveler’s notebook or bullet journal.
+I hope they’ll be useful.

 Today, I’m happy to share with you the 2nd printable worksheet of this series: Months of the year – lettering practice worksheet.

-Fear not, you can still get the first practice worksheet – Days of the week in the article that also explains why I’ve decided to create this lettering worksheets.
+Good news, you can also get the first practice worksheet – Days of the week.

 After practicing your lettering on days of the week with the first worksheet, you now get to practice months of the year with today’s worksheet.

-Months of the Year – Lettering Worksheet for Planners and Bullet Journals enthusiasts
+Months of the Year – Lettering Worksheet for Planner and Bullet Journal enthusiasts

 - The A5 format (or half US letter) is perfect if you want to insert this worksheet in your A5 planners for future reference (that’s what I did as you can see on the pictures).